-If an employee participated in the HCFSA in 2023, up to \$570 of the unused account balance from 2023 will roll over to pay eligible expenses in 2024 as long as they have a minimum balance of \$25.
-If an employee did not re-enroll in the FSA for 2024, he/she cannot make new contributions, but may still use these rollover funds.
+If an employee participated in the HCFSA in 2024, up to \$610 of the unused account balance from 2024 will roll over to pay eligible expenses in 2025 as long as they have a minimum balance of \$25.
+If an employee did not re-enroll in the FSA for 2025, they cannot make new contributions, but may still use these rollover funds.
 This rollover feature only applies to the HCFSA, not to the DDCFSA.

-For the 2024 plan year, expenses must be incurred between January 1 and December 31, 2024, to be eligible for reimbursement.
-Employees have until March 31, 2025, to submit claims for reimbursement.
-Employees can roll over up to \$610 of unused account balances into 2025 as long as they have a minimum balance of \$25.
+For the 2025 plan year, expenses must be incurred between January 1 and December 31, 2025, to be eligible for reimbursement.
+Employees have until March 31, 2026, to submit claims for reimbursement.
+Employees can roll over up to \$640 of unused account balances into 2026 as long as they have a minimum balance of \$25.
 Any funds exceeding this amount will be forfeited.